 As you review these guidelines, please see them through the lens of wanting everyone to enjoy the Lord in His House of Prayer, here at The Furnace.

 Use of Mouth

 Let the words of my mouth and the meditation of my heart be acceptable in Your sight, O Lord, my strength and my Redeemer.
 Psalm 19:14

 Please limit quiet conversations in the prayer room to 30 seconds or less.
 If you feel the need to talk longer, feel free to go to the back room, otherwise one of our staff may ask you to relocate your conversation.

 Personal vocal volume should not be loud or go beyond another who may be leading in prayer or worship.
 Also remember those around you and please keep your volume at a level that you will not be a distraction.
-Please note, the Worship Leader and the Prayer Leader are leading the prayer sets, not those in the audience.
-You can agree in prayer, or even pray and worship during a set, but please keep your volume to a minimum.
-God can still hear you even in a whisper.
+You can agree in prayer, or even pray and worship during a set, but please keep your volume to the volume of the room which changes during sets.
 If you are praying from the microphone, please do not shout your prayer.

-No eating food in the prayer room.
-Drinks may be brought in with a covered top only, please.
+Keep food in the fellowship area.
+Drinks may be brought in the seating areas with a covered top only, please.